 San Francisco, CA 94108

-Current processing time for complete visa applications is 15 days.
-Students without US or Canadian citizenship and students whose departure dates is less than three weeks away are encouraged to write to the Visa Section to request an emergency appointment: firstname.lastname@example.org
+Students without U.S. or Canadian citizenship and students whose departure date is less than three weeks away are encouraged to write to the Visa Section to requeset an emergency appointment: email@example.com

 This summer some consulates began advising students that the OFII step was no longer required.
 The details of this change have now been confirmed.
 Students spending between 91 and 180 days in France may "opt out" of the OFII procedure in France.
 This decision is made at the time of application for the visa at the Consulate and cannot be changed.
 Students who opt out of the OFII procedure may not work in France or extend their stay.
 Students who choose to go through the OFII procedure are still expected to limit their travel to the Schengen area after their first 90 days in France if they have not received their OFII vignette.